 In this scenario analysis, we included costs associated with lost productivity in patients with chronic low back pain in the model.
 According to the Bureau of Labor Statistics, approximately 80% of the population in the 25- to 54-year age group fell under the category of civilian labor force participation, which is the percentage of population that is currently employed or seeking employment.
 Applying this percentage to the per-person productivity loss reported in a study by the Integrated Benefits Institute, and inflating to 2016 dollars resulted in a per-person productivity loss of approximately \$146 over six months (the model cycle length).
 We did not include costs associated with productivity loss to care-givers due to a lack of published evidence specific to low back pain.
-Including productivity losses produced incremental cost-effectiveness results very similar to those seen in the base-case, ranging from approximately \$54,800 per QALY gained for yoga to approximately \$153,100 per QALY gained for CBT, relative to usual care over the five-year time-horizon.
-Incremental cost effectiveness results for each intervention relative to usual care can be found in Appendix Table E4.
+Including productivity losses produced incremental cost-effectiveness results very similar to those seen in the base-case, ranging from approximately \$2,000 per QALY gained for yoga to approximately \$91,900 per QALY gained for CBT, relative to usual care over the five-year time-horizon.
+Incremental cost effectiveness results for each intervention relative to usual care can be found in Appendix Table E5-8 and Appendix Figures E1-4.

-Trial-reported Intervention Effectiveness Estimates
+Trial-Reported Intervention Effectiveness Estimates

 In this scenario analysis, we used the estimates for clinically-meaningful response to therapy as reported in the trials instead of the average used in the base-case analysis.
 The input for tai chi did not differ from the base-case model, which already used a trial result.
-Compared to the base case results, incremental cost-effectiveness results for all interventions except yoga were greater, with results ranging from approximately \$39,700 per QALY gained for yoga to approximately \$184,300 per QALY gained for CBT over five years.
+Compared to the base case results, incremental cost-effectiveness ratios for all interventions except yoga and MBSR were greater (less favorable), with results ranging from approximately \$200 per QALY gained for yoga to approximately \$110,600 per QALY gained for CBT over five years.
+The improvement in incremental cost-effectiveness ratios for yoga and MBSR result from higher trial-reported efficacy estimates compared to the efficacy estimate used in the base-case analysis.